MRIQT: Physics-Aware Diffusion Model for Image Quality Transfer in Neonatal Ultra-Low-Field MRI: Experiments and Results

 \subsection{Reader Study}

-Three raters, experienced in neonatal neuroimaging, independently evaluated $34$ generated scans by our model to assess the perceived image quality with grades; bad, acceptable, and good quality as $0, 1, 2$, respectively.
-They also checked for the presence of any pathologies as a Quality Indicator.
-For pathology detection, we achieved an average accuracy of $80\%$ and a sensitivity of $82.3\%$ against the ground truth labels, with an average image quality rating of $1.6$ across raters.
-The raters were not exposed to the original scans; hence, this study is not clinically applicable, as the raters were not provided with the original scans to assess the diagnostic impact.
-More extensive paired studies are planned for the future.
+Three experienced neonatal neuroimaging raters independently evaluated $34$ generated scans, scoring image quality as bad, acceptable, or good ($0$, $1$, $2$).
+Pathology presence was assessed as a quality indicator.
+We achieved a mean pathology detection accuracy of $80\%$ and sensitivity of $82.3\%$, with an average image quality score of $1.6$.
+Raters were not shown the original scans; therefore, the study is not clinically applicable, and diagnostic decisions were not permitted due to ethical constraints.